255MP/mkw-api-docs/lounge/laddertier.md

   "status": "success",
   "results": [
     {
-      "ladder_order": 1,
-      "ladder_class_name": "Class F",
-      "minimum_mmr": null,
-      "maximum_mmr": 999
+      "ladder_id": 5,
+      "tier": "Master"
     },
     ...
     {
-      "ladder_order": 8,
-      "ladder_class_name": "Class X",
-      "minimum_mmr": 9000,
-      "maximum_mmr": null
+      "ladder_id": 5,
+      "tier": "Tier 8"
     }
   ]
 }
 ```

 ## POST / PUT
-Adds a new class if the `class_name` does not exists, otherwise updates the existing entry if the `class_name` exists for the specified ladder. `class_name` matching is case-insensitive and ignores whitespaces.
+Adds a new tier if the `tier_name` does not exists, otherwise updates the existing entry if the `tier_name` exists for the specified ladder. `tier_name` matching is case-insensitive and ignores whitespaces.

-Intent: `ladderclass:update`
+Intent: `laddertier:update`

 ### Request